Question 222·Medium·Rhetorical Synthesis

 Understand the task in the question stem

 Focus on the goal: “illustrate how chimpanzee tool use changes to suit different environments.”
-This means the correct choice must do two things:
+The best choice must (1) mention tool use and (2) show it varies by location/environment (a contrast across places).

-- Note 2: In certain forests, they use sticks (after stripping leaves) to fish for termites.
+- In certain forests, chimpanzees use sticks (after stripping leaves) to fish for termites.

-- Note 3: In other areas, they use stones to crack hard-shelled nuts.
+- In other areas, chimpanzees use stones to crack hard-shelled nuts.

-The best answer is: “Chimpanzees use tools, such as sticks to fish for termites and stones to crack nuts, demonstrating that they adapt their tool use to the resources in their surroundings.”
+The best choice is: “Chimpanzees use sticks to fish for termites in some forests and stones to crack nuts elsewhere, adapting to each environment.”